-The Dyson Ball Animal 2 delivers impressive performance on bare floors.
-It doesn't have many issues cleaning any type of debris on bare floors, and it comes with a wide assortment of tools and accessories.
-Its bagless design and washable filters result in a near-total lack of recurring costs too.
+The Dyson Ball Animal 2 delivers good performance on bare floors.
+It can clean various types of debris on bare floors without issue and comes with a wide assortment of tools and accessories.
+Its bagless design and washable filters result in a near-total lack of recurring costs.
 Its large dirt compartment can make it tricky to clean under tables and couches, but its ball-shaped wheel and pivoting head still make it relatively maneuverable.
-It's also fairly easy to maintain, but it has mediocre overall build quality.
+It's also fairly easy to maintain but has mediocre overall build quality.

-The Dyson Ball Animal 2 is an excellent choice for dealing with pet hair.
+The Dyson Ball Animal 2 is a great choice for dealing with pet hair.
 It has no trouble cleaning hair on any surface, and it has a turbo brush to help vacuum on couches.
-It also comes with a dedicated pet grooming tool and is equipped with an allergen-trapping HEPA filter.
-Unfortunately, the vacuum has a mediocre build quality.
+It also comes with a dedicated pet grooming tool and has an allergen-trapping HEPA filter.
+Unfortunately, the build quality is unimpressive.

 The Dyson Ball Animal 2 is mediocre for use on stairs.
 While you can unlatch its wand from its main body to clean stair steps, its upright design is still very bulky and quite heavy to carry up and down stairs.
 Thankfully, it has outstanding performance on bare floors and carpets, so it doesn't have any problem cleaning hair and small or large debris.
 It also comes with a turbo brush and has a long power cord and hose, enabling you to clean far away from any electrical outlets.

-The Dyson Ball Animal 2 isn't designed to be used in cars.
+The Dyson Ball Animal 2 is an upright vacuum and isn't designed for use in cars.

 We tested the Dyson Ball Animal 2 Total Clean but there are two versions of the vacuum that you can buy with different parts included, which are listed below.
 Besides the tools and brushes, we expect our results to be valid for the other variant.